About Wounded Warrior

 Navy Wounded Warrior is not limited to those with combat-related injuries.
 It also encompasses Sailors and Coast Guardsmen with serious non-combat injuries, whether sustained on liberty or duty, as well as those suffering from significant physical or psychological illnesses such as cancer, MS, PTSD, and TBI.

-Participation in the program is voluntary, and Sailors and Coast Guardsmen must be enrolled to access the services.
+Because participation in the program is voluntary, Sailors and Coast Guardsmen must be enrolled to access the services.
 Referrals can come from various sources, including:

 - Service Member's command